Posted on

 Platform: TikTok, @lrcntech

-His content mixes product reviews with day-in-the-life clips and his bedroom setup.
-Most of his followers fall in the 18-24 age bracket, showing that his content has wide appeal outside his age group.
+The creator's content combines product reviews with day-in-the-life clips and computer setups.
+Most of his followers are in the 18-24 age bracket.

 @lrcntech Check out ASUs’s new ROG strix xg27 ucs monitor!
 Link in bio #ASUS #ROG #Gamingmonitor #XG27UCS #lrcntech #gaming #monitor #tech #review #setup #pc ♬ Resonance - HOME

-Hamda.kb - faceless Instagram influencer - fashion and travel
+Hamda.kb: faceless Instagram beauty, fashion and travel account

 Platform: Instagram, @hamda.kb